-Technically not even a food source, it’s used as a thickening agent in a number of products and gives food a soft, squishy consistency.
+Technically not even a food source, Food with gelatin used as a thickening agent in a number of products and gives food a soft, squishy consistency.

-However, there is a product called “agar agar” that is sometimes marketed as “gelatin,” but it is vegan.
+However, there is a product “agar-agar” that is sometimes called “gelatin,” but it is vegan.
 It is derived from a type of seaweed.

 Gelatin is a high-quality ingredient and has many positive properties as a foodstuff.
 Thanks to its gelling abilities, gelatin is indispensable in modern cuisine.

-For example, foam formation, stabilization and texturising are essential properties in the creation of tasty desserts.
+For example, foam formation, stabilization, and texturizing are essential properties in the creation of tasty desserts.
 Gelatin is also an important source of protein.
-It will effectively replace carbohydrates and fat in several foods and is so higher suited to satisfy biological process desires.
-It can be found in yogurt, pate, marshmallows, gummy candy, soups and salad dressings.
+It will effectively replace carbohydrates and fat in several foods and is so higher to suit to satisfy biological process desires.
+It can be found in yogurt, pate, marshmallows, gummy candy, soups, and salad dressings.

 Edible gelatin is additionally wide employed in prescription drugs, each within the creating of capsules and as a coating for tablets and caplets.

-Inedible gelatin is used in the production of photographic film and in the paint-containing capsules for paintball guns.
+You can use Inedible gelatin in the production of photographic film and in the paint-containing capsules for paintball guns.

 Besides the popular fruit-flavored gelatin snacks, gelatin is a common ingredient in other treats such as: